sireeshajammu/GTMScout/README.md

 # GTMScout

 An agentic market-entry research assistant.
-Tell it a country, a business type, and a budget — *"a fintech app in Brazil with $20k"* — and it comes back with a go/no-go call: real population and GDP figures, which marketing platforms to spend on, how to split the budget, the risks, and what to do first.
+Tell it a country, a business type, and a budget a fintech app in Brazil with $20k and it comes back with a go/no-go call: real population and GDP figures, which marketing platforms to spend on, how to split the budget, the risks, and what to do first.
 Every fact carries a citation.